Sustainable Forestry Initiative

 Landowner Outreach

-Most of the forest land in East Texas (64%) is owned by private individuals.
+Most of the forest land in East Texas (67%) is owned by private individuals.
 During forest operations, Texas SFI members and cooperators (forest products companies, agencies, consultants and loggers) will encourage private, landowners to participate in SFI by following Best Management Practices to protect their soil and water resources; reforesting following a final harvest and by promoting wildlife on their property.
 Educational workshops are sponsored throughout the state to educate landowners on the importance of practicing sustainable forestry.
-To date, over 40 workshops have been held, reaching more than 4,000 forest landowners.
-Learn more about Growing Your Assets (pdf).
+To date, over 60 workshops have been held, reaching more than 8,000 forest landowners.
+Learn more about managing for sustainability (pdf).

 Public Awareness

 Texas SFI has sponsored several television and radio commercials, as well as highway billboards and newspaper inserts pertaining to Best Management Practices and other SFI principles.
-Informative displays are exhibited at numerous public events every year, including the State Fair of Texas and the Texas Wildlife Expo.
-The Texas SFI Chairman is available to speak at events when his schedule permits.
-Also, since 1998 Texas SFI has sponsored a photography contest to promote SFI.
+Informative displays are exhibited at numerous public events every year, including the State Fair of Texas .
+The Texas SFI Chairman is available to speak at events when schedules permit.

 Logger Training Workshops